DARMA-tasking/vt-tv/README.md

 ### Dependencies

-In addition to the basic `vt-tv` dependencies listed above, you will also need:
+In addition to the basic `vt-tv` dependencies listed above, you also need:

 1. A Python version between 3.8 - 3.11
 2. [`nanobind`](https://nanobind.readthedocs.io/en/latest/), which can be installed with: